-HARES (“HARbour RESonance”) is a two-dimensional numerical model for the determination of short wave propagation in near-shore domains, e.g. harbour basins.
+HARES (“HArbour RESonance”) is a two-dimensional numerical model for the determination of short wave propagation in near-shore domains, e.g. harbour basins.
 The model is based on the 2D Mild-Slope Equation and includes the physical phenomena of diffraction, refraction, shoaling, (partial) reflection, (partial) transmission, non-linear bottom friction, non-linear wave breaking, directional spreading and frequency spreading.
-HARES has been developed in-house by Svašek Hydraulics.
+HARES has been developed in-house by Svašek Hydraulics, and is one of the the fastest and most widely applicable Mild-Slope wave models currently available.

-HARES is based on the Finite Element approach and applies a flexible mesh with triangles.
+HARES is based on the Finite Element approach and applies a flexible mesh of linear triangles.
 This offers almost unlimited flexibility in grid generation.
 Special features, like complicated harbour and breakwater layouts can be accurately incorporated in the grid.
 HARES is highly parallelised for efficient calculations on our in-house computational HPC cluster.
-HARES is very fast and can be applied interactively in port design processes.
+HARES offers large computational speed and can be applied interac-tively in port design processes.

 An example of a HARES publication is: